lcain/pacman/README.md

 Thank you to everyone who helped me figure this out, all the input from mentors from the GA Slack channel (Charlie, Mike), and Kane for helping me to randomise my ghosts movements, Joel for spending 30 minutes going through my ghost movements with me to try and figure it out, and Jack for spending well over an hour figuring out how to get my ghosts to move properly and through the gaps in the maze.
 Watching Joel and Jack code and figure things out is pretty cool, you little insights in understanding the way they see things how to work things out.
 Thanks guys!

 There is a single player option, and a multiplayer option for two people at the same computer.
 The keybinds for player two are 'w', 'a', 's', 'd'.
 If either player dies the game is over, if the max score is reached the game is also over.
+Compete to see who can get the most points! **Warning:** You can trap eachother!
+Players can not pass eachother!
+Work together to avoid the ghosts!

 You'll need to refresh the screen to play again if you have a **"Game Over"**!